Our search for "Perfect" Standing Posture

 But what do you want your body to look like?
 Is it standing or sitting straight-backed, eyes focused ahead, and spine aligned naturally with shoulders pulled back in an upright position?

-Maintaining this kind of ideal without even thinking about it can be tough and let’s face it – we don’t always have time for that!
+Maintaining this kind of ideal without even thinking about it can be tough and let’s face it – we don’t always have time for that.
+Or, even need it!
 But how can we find our way towards achieving these perfection types (especially since there are so many different ways)?

 The answer lies somewhere between: